walidelnozahy/homey-website-cms/src/pages/index.md

         about coffee making techniques.
 All of the artwork on display there is for sale.
 The full price you pay goes to the artist.
 projectCategories:
+  categories:
+    - link: seaview
+      text: >-
+        Love a great cup of coffee, but never knew how to make one?
+Bought a fancy new Chemex but have no clue how to use it?
+Don't worry, we’re here to help.
+      title: Seaview
+      image: /img/seaview.png
   heading: Our goal is to help you choose
   subheading: the best investment possible
 title: Great coffee with a conscience